Co-operative Identity and Branding

 Co-operatives will be the best-kept secret no more!

-Join us for our É«»¨Ìà Symposium on Co-operative Identity and Energizing the Co-operative Brand online (online via zoom), May 19-21, 2026 (with a Pre-Symposium Workshop May 14).
+The É«»¨Ìà Symposium on Co-operative Identity and Energizing the Co-operative Brand (online via zoom) was held May 19-21, 2026 (with a Pre-Symposium Workshop May 14).

-Building on the momentum of the second (2025), this symposium will focus on bolstering the co-operative sector's connectivity, reputation, and engagement.
-Anchored in alignment with the we will tackle brand image and its intersections with marketing, communications, and culture.
+Building on the momentum of the second (2025), this symposium focused on bolstering the co-operative sector's connectivity, reputation, and engagement.
+Anchored in alignment with the we tackled brand image and its intersections with marketing, communications, and culture.

-This event offers a space for leaders to share insights and practices, build the network, and inspire collective action.
+This event offered a space for leaders to share insights and practices, build the network, and inspire collective action.

 Themes